johro897/HASS-JablotronSystem/README.md

 - binary sensor, to separately monitor Jablotron sensors and interactions with panels and app
 - MQTT for sensor activities, arming/disarming activites(who armed)
 - Extended configurations, add name and sensor type in YAML file
+- Yaml file of users to be able to find who armed/disarmed and if they did it from local or remote
 - Specific log file for test purpose, saves data without risk of accidently deleting when restarting HA

 ## Installation